vtsiris/live-network-traffic-monitor/README.md

 In this project we are capturing network packets on en0 network interface and analyzing the traffic to identify the top 10 IP addresses sending the most packets, as well as the amount of incoming and outgoing bytes.

-The code uses Node.js three built-in modules:
+The code uses three Node.js built-in modules:

 - child_process
 - readline
 - os

-Firstly we make use of the spawn() function from the child_process module to capture the network traffic on a specific network interfcae.
+Firstly we make use of the spawn() function from the child_process module to capture the network traffic on a specific network interface.
 The spawn function receives two arguments.
 The name of the command and the command line arguments.
 In our case, the command name is 'tcpdump' and the command line arguements are ["-nli", "en0"].
 More thoroughly: